microsoft/foss-fund/README.md

 Resources for Microsoft employees:

-- Learn about the fund and select a project in the current round: [aka.ms/fossfund](https://aka.ms/fossfund)
+- Learn about the fund and select a project in the current round: [aka.ms/fossfund5](https://aka.ms/fossfund5)
-- Review nomination criteria and other information: [aka.ms/fossfundform](https://aka.ms/fossfundform)
+- Review nomination criteria and other information: [aka.ms/fossfund5form](https://aka.ms/fossfund5form)
 - Employee resources about open source at Microsoft: [aka.ms/opensource](https://aka.ms/opensource)
+- There are many great HFOSS projects.
+You might consider beginning your search at the [Digital Public Goods Alliance](https://digitalpublicgoods.net/who-we-are/).

 ## Other FOSS Funds